tokuhirom/Web-ChromeLogger/README.md

 ## NGINX PROXY

-If you are using nginx as reverse proxy, you need to set following parameters in your configuration file:
+If you are using nginx as reverse proxy, you may need to set following parameters in your configuration file:

     proxy_buffer_size   128k;
     proxy_buffers   4 256k;